arangodb/docs/3.10/aql/fundamentals-syntax.md

 {:class="columns-3"}

 On top of that, there are a few words used in language constructs which are not reserved keywords.
-They may thus be used as collection or attribute names without quoting or escaping.
+You can use them as collection or attribute names without having to quote them.
 The query parser can identify them as keyword-like based on the context:

 - `KEEP` –